KrolKamil/favourite-movies/README.md

 App runs on http://127.0.0.1:3000/
 # API
 All requests have to be JSON type.
-Mark `*` mean required filed.
 ### Request

 `GET /`
     Allow check if server works properly (except '/').
 ### Response
     server is on
 ### Request

 `POST /film/`
-    Adding new film to db:
+    Add new film to db:
     requirements:

 - a list of genres (only predefined ones from db file) (required, array of predefined strings)